Together in Christ: 'Too Hot to Handle!' — Proverbs 22:24-25

 Key Thought

 The book of Proverbs is full of wise principles for our relationships.
 This proverb needs no explanation.
 This unvarnished truth will save us from hurt feelings and being bullied by someone with a track record of explosive anger.
-But more than being bullied or emotionally wounded, this proverb warns us that befriending a person with a hot temper rubs off on us if we maintain that friendship.
+But more than being concerned about being bullied or emotionally wounded, this proverb warns us that befriending a person with a hot temper rubs off on us if we maintain that friendship.
 How important is this warning?

 Very!

-Maintaining a friendship with an angry person — someone who is hot-tempered —endangers our soul.
+Maintaining a friendship with an angry person — someone who is hot-tempered —endangers our souls.
 The Holy Spirit warns us repeatedly that we should not admire or associate with angry people.
 [1] Let's heed the warning and teach those we influence to do the same!

 [1] Proverbs 15:18, 16:29, 19:19, 29:22.